Author: Pushkraj Shirke, Director – Project Battlefit

 For those looking for a short cut, these are the most basic guidelines I can give you to follow the Ketogenic Diet:

-3. Avoid all carbs – starch, glucose, fleshy fruits and vegetables.
+Starch, glucose, fleshy fruits and vegetables are carbs.
 If you are vegetarian, you will need to take supplements to balance the micronutrient needs.
 As a non-vegetarian, you need not worry about the micro-nutrients as meats, eggs and green leafy vegetables have all the nutrients you need in ample amounts.

-4. For fibre, consume a bowl of green leafy vegetables everyday.
+- Don’t cut out greens completely.
+For fibre and palate satiety, consume a bowl of green leafy vegetables everyday.

 For more details on using the ketogenic diet beyond this article, you can read my free resources on fitness lifestyle management by searching for the ketogenic diet and nutrition on www.projectbattlefit.com